ericgfx/100-days-of-code/log.md

 **Today's Progress:** Why not try to learn a bit of flexbox?
 I was having some issues with the heights not being as tall as my avatar.

 **Thoughts:** Seems like everything has its own unique way of failing.
 Just building a clever nav bar seems difficult.
 Taking a nap before my head sounds like these fireworks.

+### Day 3: July 5
+##### Looking better

+**Today's Progress:** Used Adobe Color to explore different color palettes for something with a bit more charm than grey on grey.
+Also added new image from unsplash.

+**Thoughts:**Wow so not a coding language.
+HTML and CSS is like the wild west in that there are so many different ways to achieve a look.
+I've been using CSS Tricks to cudgle a look together, wether its :placeholder to style *that* bit of code.
+Feels like my CSS is already super bloated, and all I have are a Nav and a Welcome Section.
+Feels ugly.